LuiseFreese/LuiseFreese/README.md

 ## Whats important to me & what's going on?

 ### #SharingIsCaring
-Learning right now how to contribute to Community Docs and how to use GitHub 🙈 and I am blessed to have ongoing support!
+Contribute to Community Docs and make tech understandable

 ### Diversity, Inclusion and Belonging

 Diversity is more than just more women in tech (although this would already be a good start).
 To me, it's a holistic approach to include and welcome everyone.

+### Build more stuff

+using Azure Services, Microsoft Graph, Power Platform  🚀